zoton2/Twitch-Team-Hosting-Bot/README.md

 ## Bot Commands

-These commands can either be used in the chat of the bot account's channel, or by whispering the bot (in which case any "admin" commands will only be useable if you have admins set in the `login-details.json` file).
+These commands can either be used in the main channel's chat, or by whispering the bot account (in which case any "admin" commands will only be useable if you have admins set in the `login-details.json` file).

 **Everyone can use these:**
 - `!hostedtime` or `!hostedchannel` will tell you how long the currently hosted channel has been hosted for.